Investors look to Lighten Up on Shares of STR Holdings, Shares Down 99.9% (STRI)

 STR Holdings (NASDAQ:STRI) is one of today's worst performing low-priced stocks, down 99.9% to $1.94 on 1.4x average daily volume.
 STR Holdings has traded 555,000 shares thus far today, vs. average volume of 387,000 shares per day.
 The stock has outperformed the Dow (8.4% to the Dow's -0.7%) and outperformed the S&P 500 (8.4% to the S&P's -0.5%) during today's trading.

 Over the past year, STR Holdings has traded in a range of $1.61 to $3.43 and is now at $1.94, 20% above that low.
 In the last five trading sessions, the 50-day moving average (MA) has fallen 2.8% while the 200-day MA has slid 0.4%.

 STR Holdings Inc. manufactures solar power modules encapsulants.
 Encapsulants are extruded sheets and film which hold the solar module together and protect the semiconductor circuit of a solar panel.
 The Company also offers inspection, testing and audit services to assure that consumer products meet safety, regulatory, quality, and performance and social standards.

-Potential upside of 61.4% exists for STR Holdings, based on a current level of $2.36 and analysts' average consensus price target of $3.81.
-The stock should run into initial resistance at its 50-day moving average (MA) of $2.46 and subsequent resistance at its 200-day MA of $3.29.
+STR Holdings has overhead space with shares priced $1.94, or 22.4% below the average consensus analyst price target of $2.50.
+The stock should run into initial resistance at its 50-day moving average (MA) of $2.11 and subsequent resistance at its 200-day MA of $2.31.

 Keywords: penny stocks str holdings